GoPavel/software-design-course/event-sourcing/README.md

 It allows Mongo client to deserialize and validate documents.
 But so the success of deserialization depend on loaded models (from other modules).

+##### CQRS

+If service needs only read-only query to event-database then it can use `EventReader` or make subclass.
+Also potentially, it allows using different data models over `EventReader` and `EventWriter`.

+.
 #### Example

 ```bash